Bart Lambrecht

 Professional experience

-Professor Lambrecht is a Research Fellow of the CEPR. .
+Professor Lambrecht is a Research Fellow of the CEPR.
 He is an Editor of the Journal of Business Finance and Accounting, and an Associate Editor of the Journal of Banking and Finance.
 He is a former Editor of the Journal of Corporate Finance, and a former Associate Editor of the Review of Finance and of Financial Management.
-He is also a member of the Cambridge Finance Management Board, of the advisory board of the Cambridge INET Institute, and of the Cambridge Corporate Governance Network.
+He is the director of the Cambridge Endowment for Research in Finance (CERF), a member of CERF’s board of management, and a member of the Cambridge Corporate Governance Network.

 Previous appointments